kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 1. [Breach Notification][GDPRbreach].
 Under GDPR, a personal data breach is “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.”
 1. [Data Protection Assessment][GDPRdpia] (DPIA).
 Data controllers are required under GDPR to prepare a DPIA for data operations that are “likely to result in a high risk to the rights and freedoms of natural persons.”

-As mentioned above, the [Recommended action plan for GDPR][GDPRactPlan] and [Accountability Readiness Checklists][GDPRaccReady] provide a guide to implementing or assessing GDPR conformance using Microsoft products and services.
+As mentioned above, the Recommended action plan for GDPR and Accountability Readiness Checklists provide a guide to implementing or assessing GDPR conformance using Microsoft products and services.

 ## Part 2: the GDPR in action ##